 We define EBITDA as net income before income taxes, net interest expense, depreciation, amortization and accretion.
-EBITDA is used as a supplemental financial measure by management and by external users of our financial statements, such as investors, industry analysts, lenders and ratings agencies, to assess:
+We define EBITDA margin as EBITDA expressed as a percentage of revenues.
+EBITDA and EBITDA margin are used as supplemental financial measures by management and by external users of our financial statements, such as investors, industry analysts, lenders and ratings agencies, to assess:

-- our operating performance as compared to those of other companies in the midstream energy industry, without regard to financing methods, historical cost basis or capital structure; - the ability of our assets to generate sufficient cash flow to make distributions to our common unitholders; - our ability to incur and service debt and fund capital expenditures; and - the viability of acquisitions and other capital expenditure projects and the returns on investment of various investment opportunities.
+- our operating performance as compared to those of other companies in the midstream energy industry, without regard to financing methods, historical cost basis or capital structure; - the ability of our assets to generate sufficient cash flow to make distributions to our common unitholders; - our ability to incur and service debt and fund capital expenditures; and - · the viability of acquisitions and other capital expenditure projects and the returns on investment of various investment opportunities.

-We believe that the presentation of EBITDA in this prospectus provides information useful to investors in assessing our financial condition and results of operations.
+We believe that the presentation of EBITDA and EBITDA margin in this prospectus provides information useful to investors in assessing our financial condition and results of operations.
 The GAAP measures most directly comparable to EBITDA are net income and net cash provided by operating activities.
 EBITDA should not be considered an alternative to net income, net cash provided by operating activities or any other measure of financial performance or liquidity presented in accordance with GAAP.
 EBITDA excludes some, but not all, items that affect net income or net cash, and these measures may vary from those of other companies.
-As a result, EBITDA as presented below may not be comparable to similarly titled measures of other companies.
+As a result, EBITDA and EBITDA margin as presented below may not be comparable to similarly titled measures of other companies.